 Product galleries display all images attached to a product through the Product Gallery meta box.

-You can create a product gallery using the same method as adding a featured image, but using the Product Gallery meta box.
+Create a Product Gallery using the same method as adding a Product Image, but using the Product Gallery meta box.

 Reorder images in product gallery ↑ Back to top

 Images in the product gallery can be re-ordered easily via drag and drop.
 Simply re-order your images by moving them around.

 Remove images from product gallery ↑ Back to top